 Their life is still very difficult.
 Their young daughter Marconie is extremely ill and they are very worried about her.

 But they still have each-other.
-The support they are now receiving from Concern is helping to make their life that little bit easier.
+And the support they are now receiving from Concern is helping to make their life that little bit easier.
 They own a small farm and have been able to benefit from the village water pump.
 Rebecca is also a member of the Mother and Baby group run by Concern, which offers advice on nutrition and hygiene to prevent illness.

 Mohamed and Kadiatu